 Other Events in Amsterdam and Netherlands

 Open Tower Day – The Open Toren Dag event where the public can climb some of Amsterdam’s modern and historical towers.
-8th edition expected in Mar 2020 (dates to be confirmed).
+8th edition due on Saturday 21 Mar 2020.

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.

 Keukenhof – The world famous tulip and flower park opens its doors for the season on 21 Mar 2020, running until 10 May 2020.
 The 2020 theme is A World of Colours.

 Bimhuis – Jazz venue has free Workshop & Session every Tuesday at 2000.